acdh-oeaw/mara_nlp_suite/README.md

 In this repo almost all code and (soon) nlp models are stored and published in a transparent and reproducible way.

-**This repository is work in progress!
-Hence for now there are following limitations:**
+## final report

+The final report of this project with in-depth qualitative analysis can be found [here](https://www.oeaw.ac.at/cmc/detail/news/media-coverage-of-risks-and-responsibility-in-the-automation-debate).

+## About this repository

+Here all the technical implementations are aggretated and all the produced data can be traced throughout their lifecycles.

-* no original newspaper texts are stored here due to pending coypright agreements
+However no original newspaper texts are stored here due to coypright agreements with the AMC.
-* no nlp models are stored yet due to technical limitations in terms of storage of github (soon to come)
-* little technical documentation, no comments, and on no guarantee on full stability (soon to come)

 ## External dependencies / sources and tools: